Tests for Blood Sugar (Glucose) and HbA1c

 |Comparing DCCT-HbA1c and IFCC-HbA1c Results|

 |DCCT-HbA1c (%)||IFCC-HbA1c (mmol/mol)|

-For people with diabetes, treatment aims to lower the HbA1c level to below a target level which is usually agreed between you and your doctor.
+For people with diabetes, treatment aims to lower the HbA1c level to below a target level which is usually agreed between you and your doctor at regular check-ups.
 Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%).
 However, this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor.
 (For example, by increasing the dose of medication, improving your diet, etc.)